-The Company sold third party software and maintenance contracts under agreements with two major suppliers.
-These sales accounted for 49.6% of total revenue in 2016 and 25.0% of revenue in 2015.
+The Company sold third party software and maintenance contracts under agreements with one major supplier in 2017, accounting for 52.7% of total revenue.
+In 2016, the Company sold third party software and maintenance contracts under agreements with two major suppliers, accounting for 49.6% of total revenue.